2

 Medical Programs

-Our training and events are designed around discussions and exercises that allow participants to learn from one another.
-They then craft time-bound plans that are tailored to their local context and driven by their personal conviction.
+Our workshops, trainings, and meetings include discussions and exercises that allow participants to learn from one another.
+Our facilitators also equip participants to craft time-bound disability advocacy action plans that are tailored to their local context and driven by their personal conviction.

 What Else Can I Do To Help?